 3. Add the sliced onion and pepper and give it a good stir or mix well with the hands so that it's again all coated.

 4. Insert in the middle of the preheated oven for 30 minutes.
 At the end of that time, give it a good stir and return to the oven turning the heat up to about 220º (fan) / to give it that sizzling slightly-burnt-without-tasting-burnt look.
 Make sure that the chicken is cooked through, if necesary cut one of the bigger fillets through the middle to make sure (I do!).

 5. Heat the frying pan over a medium heat and add 2 tortillas at a time, they only need about 30 seconds on each side, turn and remove to a plate.
 If you have a lid, cover them with that as you place them on a plate, otherwise cover them with another plate.
-However, the best is to got a bit Spanish on this, call everyone at the table and tell them to get started so that you can then sit down to eat in peace.
+However, the best is to get a bit Spanish on this, call everyone to the table and tell them to get started so that you can then sit down to eat in peace.

 6. To serve, let each person help themselves.
 Spread a tortilla on your plate and fill with a bit of chicken and vegetables, dot with guacamole and soured cream, sprinkle with cheese, wrap around both sides and then fold the bottom so that the whole filling doesn't drop to your plate when you pick it up.
 Enjoy.
 Repeat.
 Have napkins handy.

 Serve with Spanish flair!
 I may have forbidden you from wearing sombreros in the past but for this one you can, they are Mexican.
 Only for this one mind!